 Your decisions will focus around the work that doesn’t get done, not the work that does.
 There are ‘no-brainers’ in the portfolio – legislative, infrastructure, Business as Usual (BAU).
 Don’t discuss them to death, put them as Must Have’s.
 Spend your time on the work that is discretionary – the focus will be on those projects that fall just outside the chosen portfolio, so be as clear as you can be on those borderline projects.

 You don’t know the future, you’re guessing.
 Model your alternatives.
 ‘If this happens, then that would be the option.
 If that happens, then this would be the option.’
-Present a limited number of alternatives to your decision-makers, based on the best information you have, so they can make informed choices.
+Present a limited number of alternatives to your decision-makers, based on the best information you have, so they can make informed decisions.

 Document, report and retain.